Thai protesters challenge monarchy as huge protests escalate | Law-Order

 The Royal Palace was not immediately available for comment.
 The king, who spends much of his time in Europe, is not in Thailand now.
 The marchers were blocked by hundreds of unarmed police manning crowd control barriers.

 Protest leaders declared victory after handing police a letter detailing their demands.
-Phakphong Phongphetra, head of the Metropolitan Police Bureau, said on a video broadcast from the scene that the letter would be handed to police headquarters to decide how to proceed.
+Phakphong Phongphetra, head of the Metropolitan Police Bureau, said the letter would be handed to police headquarters to decide how to proceed.
 "Our greatest victory in the two days is showing that ordinary people like us can send a letter to royals," Parit "Penguin" Chiwarak, told the crowd before it dispersed.

-At the biggest demonstration in years, tens of thousands of protesters on Saturday cheered calls for reform of the monarchy as well as for the removal of Prime Minister Prayuth Chan-Ocha, a former junta leader, and a new constitution and elections.

 ALSO READ